Lifetime policy reuse and the importance of task capacity

 The theoretical task capacity is defined representationally based on (i) the hypothesis class $\mathcal{H}$, the set of allowed policy representations (for example, the set of functions that can be fitted by the function approximator); (ii) the task set $\mathcal{F}$; and (iii) the tolerance, $\epsilon$, specified for epsilon-optimality. \begin{definition} The \textbf{theoretical task capacity} $C$ of a hypothesis class $\mathcal{H}$ with regard to a task set $\mathcal{F}$ is the average number of tasks per policy when selecting the minimal number of policies, $N_{\pi}$, that still $\epsilon$-optimally represents all the tasks,

 where $N_{\tau}$ is the number of tasks and $N_{\pi}$ is the number of policies. \end{definition}

-Intuitively, the theoretical task capacity defines the number of tasks that a policy can solve within a given domain of tasks.
 An important aspect of the theoretical task capacity is its dependency on the task set $\mathcal{F}$.
 A higher number of tasks in the set leads to a higher upper bound on the task capacity.
 Whether the task capacity is actually increased will depend on the task similarity.
 To illustrate this principle, consider what happens when formulating a task space based on a few defining task dimensions, similar to the construction of the Cartpole domain (see Section \ref{sec: domains}).
-The task set will be bounded in task space by the extreme values on each dimension.
-If the number of tasks increases but the task bounds stay the same, then the theoretical task capacity is increased due to tasks in the set being similar.
 If the number of tasks increases and the task bounds are expanded, then the task capacity could potentially be reduced.
-This matter will be revisited in Section \ref{sec: generalisation}, where the effect of increasing the number of tasks within the same task space bounds is empirically demonstrated.
+If the number of tasks increases but the task bounds stay the same, then the theoretical task capacity is increased due to tasks in the set being similar; this feature is convenient when one has analysed the number of policies needed for a coarse-grained version of a larger task domain (see the 125-task domain in Section \ref{sec: analysis}).